PRECISIONPreventing Complications from Inflammatory Skin, Joint and Bowel Conditions

 A sub study of PRECISION: Preventing Complications from Inflammatory Skin, Joint and Bowel Conditions

 Diane Lacaille MD, MHSc, FRCPC.
-Professor, Division of Rheumatology, Department of Medicine, University of British Columbia
+Scientific Director, Arthritis Research Canada Professor, Division of Rheumatology, Department of Medicine, University of British Columbia

 Cheryl Barnabe MD, MSc, FRCPC.
-Assistant Professor, Division of Rheumatology, Department of Medicine, University of Calgary
+Senior Scientist of Rheumatology, Arthritis Research Canada, Associate Professor, Departments of Medicine and Community Health Sciences, Cummings School of Medicine, University of Calgary

 For a list team members involved in this study click here.